 |Web Browsers||Chrome, Firefox, Opera.|

-As you can see, Zenmate covers plenty of popular platforms.
-In terms of computers, you can use it on MacOS and Windows – when it comes to its native apps.
-You can also install it on Linux computers, but you’ll have to rely on a manual configuration for this purpose.
+As you can see, ZenMate covers plenty of popular platforms.
+In terms of computers, you can use it on macOS and Windows – when it comes to its native apps.
+You can also use it on Linux computers, but you’ll have to rely on a manual configuration for this purpose.

-Next, we have Android and iOS, which are covered with native apps.
-And it’s also interesting to note that a number of Web browser extensions are present.
+Next, we have Android and iOS, which are also covered by native apps.
+It’s also interesting to note that a number of Web browser extensions are present.
 However, these work as proxies.
 This means that you should avoid them if you can, as these are somewhat limited.
 Therefore, going for a native app should always be the top priority.

 Installation & Initial Configuration

-As you can guess, getting started with Zenmate first includes getting a subscription.
+As you can guess, getting started with ZenMate first includes getting a subscription to this VPN.
 After selecting a subscription plan and paying for it, you’ll get your username and password.
-This is when you can download Zenmate’s official app from its website.
-For this purpose, you can log-in to your account on the official website, and download the correct software version from the ‘Account Summary’ tab.
+This is when you can download ZenMate’s official app from its website.
+For this purpose, you can log-in to your account on the official website, and download the correct software version from the ‘My Devices’ tab.

-As you can see, this VPN doesn’t have a traditional installation method.
+As you can see, this VPN doesn’t have a traditional installation method with numerous steps that you have to go through.
 In fact, it completely eliminates it.
 From the moment you double-click on the installation file, it will take a few seconds until everything is sorted out.
 This is when you’ll see the log-in screen.
 Therefore, we believe this to be one of the simplest installation methods we’ve encountered so far.

-Zenmate brings a nice set of basic features and even some extras.
-However, it can’t be compared to more comprehensive alternatives.
-Our Score: 6/10.
+ZenMate brings a nice set of basic features and even some interesting extras.
+You can also be protected against malware, ads, and trackers.
+Our Score: 8.5/10.